 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

-Heating and cooling a home has been a primary concern for human beings since the days of open-hearth fires.
-But it’s only been since the 1960s that HVAC (heating ventilation and air conditioning) technology has been advanced enough to give homeowners complete control over their home’s temperature.
+Heating and cooling a home has been a concern for human beings since the days of open-hearth fires, but non-programmable thermostats make this task more manageable than ever.
+Since the 1960s, HVAC (heating, ventilation, and air conditioning) technology has advanced to give homeowners complete control over their home’s temperature with non-programmable thermostats.

 - BEST OVERALL DIGITAL: Honeywell TH5110D1006 Non-Programmable Thermostat